-- 30.1 Students cannot resubmit the thesis more than once. - 30.2 If the student does not meet the requirements set under Regulation 30 then he/she has not complied with all assessment requirements (see Regulation 8), which will result in a fail. - 30.3 The College Office is responsible for ensuring that the student receives a written statement of any revisions to be made to the thesis.
-The supervisor must confirm with the student his or her understanding of any revisions to be made. - 30.4 Where the student is offered the award of an MPhil as an exit degree, having originally submitted for a doctorate, the MPhil word count will be set aside.
+- 30.1 Students cannot resubmit the thesis more than once. - 30.2 If the student does not meet the requirements set under Regulation 31 then they have not complied with all assessment requirements (see Regulation 9), which will result in a fail. - 30.3 The College Office is responsible for ensuring that the student receives a written statement of any revisions to be made to the thesis.
+The supervisor must confirm with the student their understanding of any revisions to be made. - Where the student is offered the award of an MPhil as an exit degree, having originally submitted for a doctorate, the MPhil word count will be set aside.